Touchstone Energy Home Program

 - Zero Clearance can lights.
 ICAT – direct insulated lights.

-- Crawl space shall be covered with polyethylene ground cover (4 – 6 mil) to prevent moisture migration into the home.
+- Crawl space shall be covered with polyethylene ground cover (6 – 10 mil) to prevent moisture migration into the house.

 - A blower door test is required for infiltration conducted by a certified Duct & Envelope Tightness verifier (DET).
-The result must be less than = to 7 air changes per hour at 50 Pascals (ACH50).
+The result must be less than or equal to 6 air changes per hour at 50 Pascals (ACH50).

 - All opaque exterior doors shall be weather - stripped on all sides and of solid construction.
 Metal doors with a urethane core, thermal break, and gasketed weather stripping are recommended.

 - All glass doors shall be double-glazed with a thermal break.
-(One entry door may be exempt from this requirement.).
+(One entry door may be exempt).

 - Minimum attic ventilation should be one square foot of net free area for each 150 square feet of attic area.
 (Power ventilators should only be used when there is adequate net free area of intake for each power ventilator.)
 The recommended method is a combination of continuous ridge and soffit vents.
 If using a spray polyurethane foam and insulating at the roof plane, no venting is required.
 Check with your local code office for conformity.